Balaje/MultiScaleFEM.jl/README.md

 ![](./HigherOrderMS/eg4.png) |
 --- |

 We observe very high convergence rates until the mesh size becomes too small.
 In that case a larger patch size (indicated by the parameter $l$) to obtain similar convergence rates for finer mesh.
 The growing part in the error is controlled by an $exp(-C_{dec} l)$ term and vanishes for higher value of $l$.
 This is in line with the observation made in Maier, R., 2021.
+The program to verify the rate of convergence can be found in `eg4.jl`

 *A detailed description of the routines will be provided soon.*